 miles of hiking trails

 Miles of trails are open to the public at no charge from sunup to sundown for you to explore prairies, woodlands, and wetlands.
 The Main Office is located on the Main Property in West St. Paul.
-It is open 8 a.m. – 4:30 p.m.
-Monday through Friday.
+It is normally open Monday through Friday 8 a.m. – 4:30 p.m., but due to COVID-19, the Main Office is currently closed to the public.
 The office is closed on major holidays, but trails remain open for hiking year-round.

 The Lilly Property is the best Dodge location to cross country ski or snowshoe.
 While we do not create ski trails, guests are invited (and encouraged) to create their own.
-You are welcome to do this activity at any of the Dodge properties (including Shepard Farm, once the trails open to the public in the near future).
+You are welcome to do this activity at any of the Dodge properties.
 Dodge does not rent skis or snowshoes.

 Local wildlife (turkeys, raccoons, turtles, deer and more) live at the nature center.
 Resident farm animals and raptors can be viewed at our Main Property.
-Please keep your hands out of animal pens and stay outside of pasture fences.
+Please do not feed the animals and keep your hands out of animal pens and stay outside of pasture fences.
 Dodge offers a variety of nature programs year-round for you to meet and learn more about the animal ambassadors.

 Please note, photography is not allowed on Dodge’s Shepard Farm location at this time, but it will be an option in the future as the expansion opens more features.